Skiing holidays in ItalySki resorts across the Italian Alps & Dolomites

+Italy's mountains have some of the most stunning alpine vistas in Europe and are home to several cosmopolitan and chic ski resorts such as Cortina and Madonna di Campiglio.
 However, one of the best kept secrets are the villages in the Dolomites.
 Many are linked by an incredible 1220km of pistes covered by the Dolomiti SuperSki pass that makes this area one of the largest ski carousels in the world.
 Part of the attraction is the famous 27km Sella Ronda circuit plus the FIS downhill race course in Val Gardena.

 Our view on Italian ski holidays